-This SPD has been prepared specifically in relation to the site currently occupied by older of the two car parks at Victoria Centre.
+This Briefing Document has been prepared specifically in relation to the site currently occupied by older of the two car parks at Victoria Centre.
 The car park fronts onto Garfield Road.

 However, development of the site has to ensure that future phases of development can be delivered.
-So this SPD also acknowledges the wider site and potential future development.
+So this Development Brief also acknowledges the wider site and potential future development.

-This SPD takes the form of a Development Brief, setting out key parameters for development of the site.
-It does not provide detailed designs for a future development, as this is a role for a developer and their architect at the planning application stage and too much detail in the SPD could stifle good, innovative design.
+This Development Brief, sets out key parameters for development of the site.
+It does not provide detailed designs for a future development, as this is a role for a developer and their architect at the planning application stage and too much detail could stifle good, innovative design.

-This SPD has been prepared within the identified planning policy context and has been subject to public consultation.
+This Development Brief has been prepared within the identified planning policy context and has been subject to public consultation.
 Once examined and adopted, it will provide a strong and clear development direction for the regeneration of the Victoria Centre site in the centre of Paignton, helping to accelerate delivery of new development.
 This Brief will therefore play a key role in guiding future development.